hubbleui/framework/src/docs/04_images/01_lazy-load.md

 ### Dynamic content

-If your inserting elements into the DOM after the page has loaded, you refresh the `LazyLoad` module via the Hubble's `dom`.
+When inserting elements into the DOM after the page has loaded, for example using dynamic content via `Ajax`, you can refresh the `LazyLoad` module via the Hubble's `dom`.

 <div class="code-content-example">
     <div class="flex-row-fluid align-cols-center col-gaps-xs js-image-insert">